 As a result, those who have access to your website via the previous password have to re-enter the password again.

 But even if you do not change the password, visitors only access your site until cookies expire, which is set up under Cookies Expiration Time option.

-(2) Exclude some pages from site-wide protection
+(2) Exclude specific pages

 It will become useful if you need to show a notification to visitors, for example, a date that your website will be published, or the reason why the rest of website are protected and how to get the password.

 You can select the single pages as well as your “Homepage”, or the main site, e.g. https://passwordprotectwp.com/.